domus123/astrocp/README.md

 # Server side

-The astro brains hold the job of receiving sensoring data from de clients and do all the heavy math.
+The astro brains hold the job of receiving sensoring data from multiples clients and do all the heavy math.

 # client side

 In the client size you have to collect the sensoring data and send to the server, while receiving back commands.

+# tests

+* Multiple client logged on server and sending sensoring data.
+* Response delay with big loads and lower loads.
+* Custom kalman filter and other equations test.